-(8) Miscellaneous

-- (A) Systems for removal of water or cargo from interbarrier spaces and holds are to be examined and tested as "deemed necessary".
-(2023) - Note: The term "deemed necessary" means the cases as specified in Ch 1, 801.
-1 of the Guidance. - (B) All gas-tight bulkhead are to be inspected.
-The effectiveness of gas-tight shaft sealing is to be verified. - (C) Hose and spool pieces used for segregation of piping systems for cargo, inert gas and bilging are to be examined. - (D) It is to be verified that all cargo piping system are electrically bonded to the hull.
+- (8) Miscellaneous - (A) Systems for removal of water or cargo from interbarrier spaces and holds are to be examined and tested as "deemed necessary".
+(2023)

+Note : The term "deemed necessary" means the cases as specified in Ch 1, 801.
+1 of the Guidance.

+(B) All gas-tight bulkhead are to be inspected.
+The effectiveness of gas-tight shaft sealing is to be verified.

+- (C) Hose and spool pieces used for segregation of piping systems for cargo, inert gas and bilging are to be examined. - (D) Check that cargo tanks, process plant and piping systems specified in Pt 7, Ch1, 1104. are electrically bonded and connected to the hull of the ships by visual inspection.
+(2024)

+Section 6 Docking Survey